commercionetwork/commercio-consortium/upgrade/5.0.0-5.1.0/en/README.md

 ## Recommendations

-1. To perform the update quickly and make it easy use `cosmovisor` tools
+1. To perform the update quickly and make it easy, use `cosmovisor` tools

 **Please note**: this upgrade is **MANDATORY**.
 The nodes that will not upgrade will become incompatible with the chain and they will stop.